timolinn/html/README.md

 # HTML Parser

-This is a simple html parser, it really is nothing serious. however, it will power [Broweng](https://github.com/timolinn/broweng), a mini browser engine.
+This is a simple html parser, it really is nothing super serious.
+However, it will power [Broweng](https://github.com/timolinn/broweng), a mini browser engine.